Bubble Ghost: Ports

+In 2025, the game Bubble Ghost Remake was presented by Spanish developers in a detailed article, followed by an interview with Christophe Andréani.
+Bubble Ghost Remake was released on March 27, 2025 on the Nintendo Switch portable game console, PlayStation 5 and Steam platform.

 Development

 The game was programmed in C (editor and compiler: Megamax C) and 68000 assembly language on an Atari 1040 ST computer.
 The graphics were made with the Degas Elite drawing software.
 The digital sound of the introductory page of the game ("Welcome to Bubble Ghost") was built using ST Replay.
 This is the author's voice.
 The other sound effects use the synthesizer inside the Atari ST.

-Here are some notes from the author when creating the game:

 Reception

-The following French magazines have published Bubble Ghost review:
+The following French magazines have published Bubble Ghost reviews: